-- Acting in the capacity of a responsible adult in the event of an emergency. - Accurately recording all incidents and accidents on the Evolve Accident Book system. - Carrying out risk assessments for any off-site trips, and ensuring adequate First Aid provisions are taken.
-First Aid Kits are available from the School Nurse.
-It is preferable that a qualified adult accompanies any School trip.
+- Acting in the capacity of a responsible adult in the event of an emergency. - Where appropriate, accurately recording all incidents and accidents on the Evolve Accident Book system. - Where appropriate, carrying out risk assessments for any off-site trips, and ensuring adequate First Aid provisions are taken